allenai/varnish-mui/packages/eslint-config-varnish/README.md

-# ESLint Config
+# ESLint Config Varnish

 The files in this directory represent the `eslint` configuration settings for Varnish.
 They also have the `eslint` rules for MUI folded in.

-They will be published as a separate NPM module, `@allenai/varnish-eslint-config`.
+They will be published as a separate NPM module, `@allenai/eslint-config-varnish`.
 This allows them to be shared easily across multiple AI2 projects.

 For more information about publishing and using shared `eslint` configuration